M2Team/NanaBox/ReadMe.md

 ![Screenshot 3](Documents/Screenshot3.png)

-NanaBox is a third-party lightweight XAML-based out-of-box-experience oriented Hyper-V client based on Host Compute System API, Remote Desktop ActiveX control and XAML Islands.
+NanaBox is a third-party lightweight XAML-based out-of-box-experience oriented Hyper-V virtualization client based on Host Compute System API, Remote Desktop ActiveX control and XAML Islands.

+NanaBox is not a Hyper-V client because Host Compute System API is low-level API of Hyper-V WMI Providers which used in Hyper-V Manager, and Host Compute System API is stateless which not available to manage virtual machines listed in Hyper-V Manager.
+NanaBox chooses Host Compute System API instead of Hyper-V WMI Providers because the author (Kenji Mouri) want to have portable virtual machine configurations and really don't like registering virtual machine configurations into system.
+NanaBox chooses define own JSON-based virtual machine configurations format because Hyper-V's vmcx is a binary format and no documented format definitions from Microsoft.

 **All kinds of contributions will be appreciated.
 All suggestions, pull requests and issues are welcome.**